datamllab/tods/docs/index.rst

 TODS is featured for:

-* **Full Sack Machine Learning System** which supports exhaustive components from preprocessings, feature extraction, detection algorithms and also human-in-the loop interface.
+* **Full Stack Machine Learning System** which supports exhaustive components from preprocessings, feature extraction, detection algorithms and also human-in-the loop interface.

 * **Wide-range of Algorithms**, including all of the point-wise detection algorithms supported by `PyOD <https://github.com/yzhao062/pyod>`__, state-of-the-art pattern-wise (collective) detection algorithms such as `DeepLog <https://www.cs.utah.edu/~lifeifei/papers/deeplog.pdf>`__, `Telemanon <https://arxiv.org/pdf/1802.04431.pdf>`__, and also various ensemble algorithms for performing system-wise detection.